mor10/FS011/module_2.md

 ```python
 DataFrame.rename(mapper=None, *, index=None, columns=None, axis=None, copy=None, inplace=False, level=None, errors='ignore')
 ```

+_Rename columns or index labels._
+_Function / dict values must be unique (1-to-1).
+Labels not contained in a dict / Series will be left as-is.
+Extra labels listed don’t throw an error._

 The [`.rename()`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.rename.html) method in Pandas is a flexible way to rename the labels of an index or columns in a DataFrame or Series.
 It's particularly useful for making data more readable or for preparing data for further analysis by ensuring column names and index labels conform to a preferred naming convention.